Downsizing your home

 Give us a call on 1800 005 166 if you need help with downsizer contributions – we can talk you through your options.

-Yes, both you and your partner can make a downsizer contribution following the sale of your home.
 This is the case as long as the combined value of your two contributions will not exceed the sale price and the spouse that didn’t have an ownership interest meets all the other requirements.

 Give us a call on 1800 005 166 if you need help with downsizer contributions – we can talk you through your options.

-You can take advantage of the downsizer contribution rules once you sell an eligible home, regardless of whether you make a subsequent home purchase.
+Yes, you can take advantage of the downsizer contribution rules once you sell an eligible home, regardless of whether you make a subsequent home purchase.

-You don’t have to be married to take advantage of the downsizer contribution rules.
 As a single person you can contribute up to $300,000 under the downsizer rules, and as a couple, regardless of whether you’re married or in a de-facto relationship, you can contribute up to $600,000 (a maximum of $300,000 each).

-If you currently receive the Age Pension, it’s a good idea to get financial advice before making a downsizer contribution to your super to see how it might affect your entitlements.
-You have access to financial advice to sort your super at no extra cost, it’s part of your membership.
+If you’re currently receiving government benefits, or if you’re thinking of applying for benefits in the future, it’s a good idea to get financial advice before making a downsizer contribution to your super to see how it might affect your entitlements.

 financial advice in retirement financial advice in retirement

-Get retirement planning advice
+Get super advice